Noceba-Jack/UbuntuProject/README.md

 ## Our Solution: Two Systems, One Ecosystem

-We built a **complete banking ecosystem** around the unbanked:
+We built a **complete banking ecosystem** around the unbanked who have difficulty taking part in the formal economy:

-### 1. Ubuntu Account (For End Users)
+### 1. Ubuntu Card (For End Users)

-A full bank account (offered by Standard Bank via UbuntuPay) that works on any phone:
+A full bank account (offered by Standard Bank via UbuntuAccount) that works on any phone:

 - **Open in 5 minutes** via WhatsApp or USSD – no branch, no app download.
 - **No data required** – WhatsApp free tier + USSD works on R200 feature phones.